Curriculum Enrichment & Cultural Capital

 School trips and visits are an integral part of the education of children at Woodstock Primary.
 We value the opportunities such visits offer our pupils and the commitment of staff and adults undertaking them.
-Trips include class visits aimed at bringing learning alive and providing first-hand experience and bringing learning alive; extra-curricular outings such as activities with the school choir or sporting events; and attending or taking part in performances or competitions.
+Trips include class visits aimed at bringing learning alive and providing first-hand experience; extra-curricular outings such as activities with the school choir, orchestra or sporting events; and attending or taking part in performances or competitions.
 Blenheim Palace is on our doorstep and provides a rich and inspirational learning resource.

 Children in Years 2, 3, 4 and 6 take part in residential visits.
 These are planned to provide new and exciting experiences.
-Children in Year 2 make an annual overnight visit to the Ridgeway Centre in the Vale of the Whitehorse; pupils in Years 3 & 4 gain first hand-experience of Roman Britain when visiting Cirencester and Chedworth Roman villa; and our Year 6 young people take part in a challenge week at The Frontier Centre in Northamptonshire where they experience orienteering, climbing, abseiling, raft building, archery and lots more.
+Children in Year 2 make an annual overnight visit to the Hill End Outdoor Centre; pupils in Years 3 & 4 gain first hand-experience of Roman Britain when visiting Cirencester and Chedworth Roman villa; and our Year 6 young people take part in a challenge week at The Frontier Centre in Northamptonshire where they experience orienteering, climbing, abseiling, raft building, archery and lots more.

 Visitors have a valuable role to play and can contribute to many aspects of the life and work of the school.
 They deliver talks, workshops and full day activities across a wide range of subjects, giving pupils access to outside experiences and expertise.
 Visitors provide a link with the wider community – children have the opportunity to work alongside artists, musicians, authors, health professions and others.